What Is Agile Methodology

 Surprise: Agile Organizations Are Hierarchical!

 A common misconception about Agile organizations is that they are non-hierarchical or flat.
 Nothing could be further from the truth.
 Top managers still set the direction and tone for the rest of the organization and people are still fired for not doing their job.
-The push for a higher performance is even more relentless than in traditional, bureaucratic organizations.
+The push for higher performance is even more relentless than in traditional, bureaucratic organizations.
 In a bureaucracy, poorly performing staff can still hide within the nooks and crannies of the system.
-But in an agile organization, there is a radical transparency that holds all peers accountable for their actions.
+But in an agile organization, there is radical transparency that holds all peers accountable for their actions.

 The hierarchy in an agile organization is very different than in a bureaucratic agency.
 The agile hierarchy is based on competence, not authority.
 The performance is not based on pleasing the boss but instead, adding value to the customer.
 The organization uses a dynamic horizontal and vertical communication approach that is very interactive.
 Ideas can come from any person in any position, including the customer.
 It is a network that is continually growing, learning, and adapting to the constant flux; it adds new value to the customers by exploiting the opportunities presented.
 If done right, the continued delivery of more value to the customers through less work results in more generous returns to the organization.